 - Disruptions to boating, fishing, activities at Two Rivers Park, and recreation on Transfer Trail.

-- Severe environmental impacts to the community, including truck traffic, dust, noise, light pollution, health risks and unsightly visuals.
+- Severe community effects, including truck traffic, dust, noise, light pollution, health risks, and a permanent, unsightly mine scar.

-- Congestion and road damage from heavy truck traffic on Highway 6, Devereux Road and Devereux Bridge.
+- Congestion and road damage from heavy truck traffic.

-- Potential decline in property values, tax revenues and community vitality.
+- Decline in property values, tax revenues and community vitality.